martinspaniol/Homelab/Kubernetes/GitOps/Plex Media Server/Readme.md

 3. Create a backup of your plex database.
 In my case my existing plex server is running in docker on my Synology NAS and the configuration directory _/config_ is mounted via a docker-compose file from _/volume1/docker/medialib/plex_.
 So ssh into your NAS, become root, switch to the above directory and create a tarball using
-`tar -cvf /volume1/media/pms.tar .`
+`tar -cvf <SOME DIRECTORY>/pms.tar .`

 4. The plex backup needs to be available in the new kubernetes plex instance.
 We can use the initContainer script to achieve that.
-Adjust the following lines in the `values.yaml` file:
+Upload your _pms.tar_ file to a http-available location (like Onedrive).
+Then adjust the following lines in the `values.yaml` file:
 ```yaml
 initContainer:
   # ...